Andieroid-UA/Cube3/Notes.md

 ## 11/17/23

 Oh sweet.
 The church test worked!!
 Now I have a template to work off of.
 Welp, time to build that website base now that I have two examples.

+## 11/18/23

+Okie dokie.
+Going to replace some elements to get a splash page...